Bishop Fitzgerald

-Bishop Fitzgerald is an American college football safety for the USC Trojans.
-He previously played for the NC State Wolfpack.
+Bishop Fitzgerald (born July 14, 2003) is an American professional football safety for the Detroit Lions of the National Football League (NFL).
+He played college football for the Coffeyville Red Ravens, NC State Wolfpack, and USC Trojans.
+Fitzgerald was signed by the Tennessee Titans as an undrafted free agent following the 2026 NFL draft.

 Early life

-Fitzgerald attended Gar-Field Senior High School in Woodbridge, Virginia, where he played quarterback.
+Fitzgerald was born on July 14, 2004 in Woodbridge, Virginia.
+Fitzgerald attended Gar-Field Senior High School in Woodbridge, where he played quarterback.

 College career

 Fitzgerald played at Coffeyville Community College in 2021 and 2022.
 As a sophomore in 2022, he was the Kansas Jayhawk Community College Conference (KJCCC) Defensive Player of the Year after recording 50 tackles and six interceptions.
 Fitzgerald transferred to NC State University for the 2023 season.
 In two years at NC State he played in 26 games and had 97 tackles and five interceptions.

 Fitzgerald transferred to the University of Southern California (USC) for the 2025 season.
+He finished the year with 51 total tackles, three passes defended, a sack, and five interceptions, with one being returned for a touchdown.
+For the year, he earned a consensus All-American nod from the Associated Press (AP) as well as being selected First-team All-Big Ten.